jessfraz/hashtag-pull/README.md

 ### Twitter, Vine, and Instagram Hashtag Feed
 Get all Twitter and Vine posts with a certain hashtag, print the feed, and save to a database for future use.
-See working [example](http://lab.jessfraz.com/hashtag-pull/).

 ## How it works
 - Searches Twitter for images with the hashtag and saves them to the database.